bnewell/SimplePassphraseCreator/README.md

 PartialDictionary.java - Dictionary used to help create passphrases

-PasswordGenerator.java - Class used to generate passwords and passphrases
+PasswordGenerator.java - Class used to generate passphrases

 Author